 1. Being a former nurse, my first fear was the medical implications.
-Changing genders meant hormone therapy and surgery which sounded barbaric to me when I felt that I had a healthy child.
+Changing genders meant hormone therapy and surgery, which sounded barbaric when I felt I had a healthy child.
 And the first thing that comes to mind with a gay child is HIV/Aids and other sexually transmitted infections.
-The good news is that we should all be having well informed sexual education talks with all our children no matter where they fall on the LGBTQ spectrum.
-The other good news for parents of gender creative children is that nothing has to be permanent in the beginning.
+The good news is that we should all be having well-informed sexual education talks with all our children, no matter where they fall on the LGBTQ spectrum.
+The other good news for parents of gender-creative children is that nothing has to be permanent in the beginning.

-Your child can dress as their preferred gender.
-It’s just clothes, and a wardrobe can be switched back at any time and any age.
-If your child is older and flirting with puberty, or just entered puberty and it is causing them distress, you can talk to your doctor about puberty blockers.
+Your child can dress as the gender they identify with because it’s only clothes, and a wardrobe can be switched back at any time and any age.
+If your child is older and flirting with puberty or just entered puberty and it is causing them distress, you can talk to your doctor about puberty blockers.
 They are reversible, and delaying puberty gives you more time to explore their gender identity.
-If this is a phase or something cool to do, you can ride it out.
+You can ride it out if this is a phase or something cool to do.
+By the way, the science is very clear that this is rarely a phase, 97.5% of the time, gender-diverse children stay with their social transition.

 2. And then we have the social implications.
-Let’s face it, not everyone in our society is super accepting and enthusiastic about people who are “different”.
-Trusting that my son was indeed a boy and allowing him to dress like a boy and to change his name and pronouns was difficult for him at school and difficult for me with my friends and family.
+Let’s face it, not everyone in our society is super accepting and enthusiastic about people who are “different.”
+Trusting that my son was indeed a boy and allowing him to dress like a boy and change his name and pronouns was difficult for him at school and difficult for me with my friends and family.
 Even if this wasn’t permanent, even if we were riding out a phase, doing so in public is a big commitment to bravery, courage, and authenticity.
 Sometimes scary experiences are worth it.
-In the end, my son’s mental health far outweighed what other people thought of me.
+Ultimately, my son’s mental health far outweighed what other people thought of me.

 What happens if you don’t trust them?